 Current grantees with progress or final reports due will receive an email from the Foundation’s online system notifying the grantee that a report is due and requesting that the grantee create an account, if they have not already done so.
 Once a grantee account is established, the Foundation’s online system will allow grantees to attach and upload any outstanding reporting requirements and supporting documents.
 If your organization’s primary contact does not receive the reporting notification email at least thirty days before your requirement is due, please contact the Foundation program officer assigned to your grant.

 Is there any advantage to contacting Foundation Directors directly?

 Contact with Foundation Directors about a grant application is normally not encouraged.
 However, we recognize that there are professional and personal relationships which may make contact reasonable.
 It should be emphasized, however, that the application process remains the same for all qualified organization, and all final decisions are the result of a careful staff analysis, followed by an assessment and vote of the entire Board of Directors.

 If I have more questions, who do I contact?

-For general inquires not answered on this website, please direct your emails to Ingrid Hillebrand, Grants and Office Manager, at email@example.com.
+For general inquires not answered on this website, please direct your emails to Ingrid Hillebrand, grants and office manager, at firstname.lastname@example.org.
 Please use the subject line “General Inquiry.”